Offscreen Start Bonus

 - Gears of War 3 starts in Marcus' cabin, facing the door.
 Turning and looking at the desk instead of the door will reveal the campaign's first collectible—the $20 Dom owes Marcus from a bet he lost before the war.

 - Rayman Origins likes to hide small groupings of Lums and hearts near the starting areas.
 Not only do you have to go left, you also typically need to wall jump.

 - Several levels in Trine have a small ledge just above the starting point, with an experience vial or two.

 - There's one in the second-to-last level of Kid Icarus: Uprising, and if you go for it you trigger an extra bit of dialogue in which this trope is actually discussed.
 It leads to one of the Zodiac Chambers, and afterwards you get an explanation of what Zodiac Chambers actually are.
 Which is weird, because given how late you are in the game, the average player will have already discovered several by now.

 - Another late-game Zodiac Chamber requires you to backtrack across the grind rail you used to enter the area, which would seem counter-intuitive to most players.

-- A rare 3D version: in Demon's Souls, when you enter the first Boletaria Palace level, the archstone spawns you facing toward the main level, but behind you there's some treasure.
+- In Demon's Souls, when you enter the first Boletaria Palace level, the archstone spawns you facing toward the main level, but behind you there's some treasure.

 - At the start of the second level of Black Tiger, if Black Tiger simply turns around and destroys the wall behind him, he'll find a bonus item hidden there.

-- In the final mission of Call of Duty: Finest Hour, the one with the bridge, if you turn aroundand check behind the dozer tank that featured in previous level you will find a BAR and a M1919 machine gun.
+- In the final mission of Call of Duty: Finest Hour, the one with the bridge, if you turn around and check behind the dozer tank that featured in the previous level you will find a BAR and a M1919 machine gun.
 Incredibly useful for the level.